Universal scaling limits for spin networks via martingale methods

 ~

 \textit{Keywords: networks, generative models, graphs, spin systems}

 ~

-In \cite{FranchiniSPA2021,FranchiniSPA2023,FranchiniRSBwR2023} we elaborated a large--deviations theory for disordered systems that allows to study any spin systems by means of simple combinatorial techniques, including the celebrated Sherrington--Kirckpatrick (SK) model, a mean field paradigm for complex systems \cite{RSB}.
-Here, we used the same methods to show that any fully connected models with any pairwise interaction, including the random models (i.e., models with random parameters like the SK model), obeys a universal scaling limit.
-We actually construct the scaling limit of the free energy density in terms of magnetisations eigenstates, i.e., spin states with fixed average magnetisation, in the Eq. (\ref{eq:Bound}).
+In \cite{FranchiniSPA2021,FranchiniSPA2023,FranchiniRSBwR2023} we elaborated a Large--Deviations theory for disordered systems that allows to study any spin system by means of standard combinatorial techniques, including the celebrated Sherrington--Kirckpatrick (SK) model, a mean field paradigm for complex systems \cite{RSB}.
+Here, we used the same methods to show that any fully connected model with any pairwise interactions, including the random models (i.e., models with random parameters, like the SK model), obeys a universal scaling limit.
+We actually construct the scaling limit of the free energy density in terms of the magnetisations eigenstates, i.e., spin states with fixed average magnetisation, in the Eq. (\ref{eq:Bound}).